crowdAI/crowdai-client-py/README.md

 * AIGeneratedMusicChallenge
   - `submit`:
     Submits a midi file of length 3600 seconds (at 120 bpm) to the grading interface
+* KITEnergyChallenge
+  - `submit`:
+    Submits a the forecasts for the problem definition in the KITEnergyChallenge

 # Author
 S.P.
 Mohanty <sharada.mohanty@epfl.ch>